 This is how I planned the layout of the panel to give it a really nice overall appearance.

-To my big relief they really liked my panel!
+To my big joy and relief they really liked my panel!
 And here you can see the judges and me with my big smile and my brand new Licentiateship Certificate!
 Please have a closer look at my MPA Licentiateship Panel.

 Qualifications with the MPA come in three levels: Licentiateship, Associateship and Fellowship.
 A bit like 1, 2 or 3 Michelin-Stars.
 So now that I have one star – I can’t wait to use more techniques and more creative approaches in my sessions to aim for the next step.
 And maybe, if you book your session with me soon, one of your images might make it into my Associateship Panel.